pbradleylab/rnaseq-quantification-pipeline/README.md

 `genome`: To be the path to where your genome.fa is.
 `genome_name`: To be the exact name of your genome including the fasta.
 `gff3`: To be the path where the gff3 file is location.
+`run_gunc`: Put either "true" of flase, to choose to run GUNC on the reference genome being used.
+`quantification_tool`: Put either "kallisto" or "star" to choose which aligner you use.

 ### Run The Workflow
 You should be good to go.
 Resources are automatically downloaded for tools that need them in the `resouces/` folder.
 This may take an hour or so after running.
 At the ened you will get two combined matrices of counts and TPM from the quantification.